janahmedprg/Senior-Design-CapitalOne/README.md

     }
 ```
 Before deploying, set up the environment variable found under the
 **Configuration** tab.
-We set the value of `ENDPOINT_NAME` to the name
+I set the value of `ENDPOINT_NAME` to the name
-of our endpoint found on Amazon SageMaker Endpoint dashboard
+of my endpoint found on Amazon SageMaker Endpoint dashboard
 (Figure 3).
-Our Lambda Function dashboard should look something like
+My Lambda Function dashboard should look something like
 Figure 6.

 ![Figure 6](img/LambdaDash.png)